ijash/ubuntu-fastest-mirror/README.md

 ## Introduction

 The Ubuntu Mirror Selection Script is a Bash script designed to help you find and select the fastest Ubuntu mirrors based on specified country codes or geographic locations.
+The script supports both traditional Ubuntu (pre-24.04) with `sources.list` and the newer Ubuntu 24.04+ that uses the `ubuntu.sources` format in the `sources.list.d` directory.

 ## Prerequisites

-- This script requires an Ubuntu operating system (or possibly it's derivatives).
+- This script works on Ubuntu systems.
 - Ensure you have the necessary permissions to run the script, especially if you intend to modify system files.
+- For Ubuntu 24.04+, this script will modify the `ubuntu.sources` file in `/etc/apt/sources.list.d/`.
+- For older Ubuntu versions, this script will modify the traditional `/etc/apt/sources.list` file.

 ## Data Units Used in This Tool